miku/aboutgo/units/language/variables/README.md

 var x, y, z int
 ```

-The var statement can be used outside functions, e.g.
+The var statement can be used outside functions.
+Variables declared without an
+explicit initial value are given their [zero value](https://golang.org/ref/spec#The_zero_value).

+> Each element of such a variable or value is set to the zero value for its
+> type: false for booleans, 0 for numeric types, "" for strings, and nil for
+> pointers, functions, interfaces, slices, channels, and maps.
+This
+> initialization is done recursively.

 ### Declaration and initialization